Munkwolf/dcs-community-keybinds/README.md

 A collection of keybinds for DCS.
 For use with Quaggles' DCS Input Command Injector: https://github.com/Quaggles/dcs-input-command-injector

-Using Quaggles' mod allows you to put custom keybinds in your _<user>\Saved Games\DCS_ folder, so you don't have to worry about redo-ing them when DCS updates are released.
+Using Quaggles' mod allows you to put custom keybinds in your _<user>\Saved Games\DCS_ folder, so you don't have to worry about redoing them when DCS updates are released.

 In this repository are two folders.
 You'll only need one of them.